| Historical

 last use of atomic weapons in combat - remains one of the

 most controversial in military history.
+Those who made the decision,

 as well as most of the survivors, are long gone.
 The effects,